-Braided line and nylon or fluorocarbon monofilament seldom play well together with conventional fishing knots designed for mono-to-mono connections.
-When tying mono to braid, as when making a leader for braided line, this simple, secure connection does the job.
+Braided line, sometimes called Spectra or polyethylene (PE) line, is not particularly easy to tie to leader material.
+Braided lines and fluorocarbon or monofilament leaders seldom play well together with conventional fishing knots designed for mono-to-mono connections.
+Braided line can slip out of inappropriate knots, at times, because of its small diameter and slick coating.
+When tying leader to braid, as when making a leader for braided line, this simple, secure connection does the job.

 Tying Mono to Braid

 Follow these instructions for tying mono to braid:

 1. Tie a loop in the braid using a surgeon’s end loop, spider hitch or Bimini twist, and lay the leader alongside the loop.

 2. Pinch the leader and the end of the loop and wrap the leader around the doubled braid eight times, then bring the tag back through the braid loop.